HomeTriviaHolidaysSt. David's Day

 Leeks are a national symbol of Wales, and lamb is a traditional dish, though daffodils (also a symbol) are worn, not eaten.

-St. David's Day is celebrated in the US with parades in cities like New York and Chicago.
+St. David's Day is celebrated in the US with an annual parade in New York City.

 Click to reveal answer ›